Reseeding Your Lawn with Roundup® Weed & Grass Killer Products

 New Lawn Maintenance

 Start mowing your new lawn once it reaches the right mowing height.
-Stick with the highest setting for your grass type and only remove the top 1/3 of the grass blades.
+Make sure your mower blade is sharp, then stick with the highest setting for your grass type and only remove the top 1/3 of the grass blades.
 Once your new lawn has filled in and become established, begin to cut back on watering to twice a week, applying about ½ inch of water each time.
 To keep your new lawn thick and green, begin fertilizing it regularly 2 months after planting.
 Keep an eye out for weeds, too.
-If they pop up, fight back with Roundup® For Lawns, making sure to follow label directions.
+If they pop up, fight back with Roundup® For Lawns Products, making sure to follow label directions.